jtimonen/personal-website/content/posts/post-01/index.md

 ## Introduction

-So, you have your Stan model written and are doing inference for it, but something weird is happening?
+So, you have your [Stan](https://mc-stan.org/) model written and are doing inference for it, but something weird is happening?
 Or maybe you want to extend Stan but don't know where to start because the source code repositories look daunting.
 These are some of the possible reasons why someone might want to study the internals of Stan, and what is actually happening under the hood.
 I have for various reasons for a long time wanted to just see what is happening line-by-line.
-In this post this is just what I will do.
+In this post, I am going to look at how a typical program execution starts to travel through all the different libraries related to Stan, using CmdStanR as the starting point.

 ### Code organization

 <img src="/images/post-01/stan-structure.png" alt="Stan Organization" width=560>

-Relationships between diffent libraries and interfaces related to Stan are visualized in the above diagram.
-The C++ core that we study in this post is organized in three repos.
+Relationships between diffent libraries and various interfaces related to Stan are visualized in the above diagram.
+The C++ core that we study in this post is organized in three parts.

 - [CmdStan](https://github.com/stan-dev/cmdstan): A command line interface to Stan
 - [Stan](https://github.com/stan-dev/stan): The MCMC and optimization algorithms
 - [Stan Math](https://github.com/stan-dev/math): Mathematical functions and their gradients (automatic differentiation)

 Many higher-level interfaces, like [CmdStanR](https://mc-stan.org/cmdstanr/) and [CmdStanPy](https://github.com/stan-dev/cmdstanpy), call CmdStan internally.
-In this post, we are going to look at how a typical program excecution travels though all the different libraries using CmdStanR as the starting point.
+[RStan](https://mc-stan.org/users/interfaces/rstan) and [PyStan](https://pystan.readthedocs.io/en/latest/) employ different strategies that do not rely on CmdStan.
+A benefit of CmdStan is that it is always released simultaneously with Stan with the same version number, which means that CmdStan is always up to date.
+In this post we study the most recent Stan version 2.28.2, and if the source code structure doesn't experience dramatic changes in the near future, this post might stay relevant for future versions too.

-## Starting point
+## Starting point (CmdStanR)

 In the very beginning we have nothing but our Stan code, in a file called **mymodel.stan**.
-For simplicity, we assume that it doesn't have a data block.
-Our R code for sampling the model is
+For simplicity, we assume that it doesn't have a data block, but otherwise we are not interested in what the model actually is like.
+We investigate what happens when we run the following R code:

 {{< highlight R >}}
 library(cmdstanr)
 model <- cmdstan_model(stan_file = "mymodel.stan")
-model$save_hpp_file()
-fit <- model$sample(adapt_delta = 0.95, init = 0)
+fit <- model$sample(adapt_delta = 0.95, refresh = 100)
 {{< / highlight >}}

+### Creating the executable
 The first thing we look at is `cmdstan_model(stan_file = "mymodel.stan")`.
 This does two interesting things.

-- Transpiles the Stan model to C++ code using `stanc`.
+- Transpiles the Stan model to C++ code using [stanc3](https://github.com/stan-dev/stanc3)
 - Compiles the C++ code into an executable file **mymodel.exe** (without the **.exe** file suffix on Mac or Linux).

-Here we used `model$save_hpp_file()` to save the model C++ code into **mymodel.hpp** so that we can look at it later.
-This is not the only C++ code that has goes into the executable though, as also a lot of CmdStan, Stan, and Stan Math code will be packed into it.
-The call `model$sample(adapt_delta = 0.95, init = 0)` calls the executable, and here the equivalent command line call is
+We could have used `model$save_hpp_file()` to save the model C++ code into **mymodel.hpp** if we wanted to look at that.
+However, we are now interested in the C++ code that doesn't depend on the model.
+I would imagine that also a lot of this model-independent code has to go into the executable.

+### Running the executable
+The call `model$sample(adapt_delta = 0.95, refresh = 100)` [creates four processes](https://github.com/stan-dev/cmdstanr/blob/master/R/run.R) (because default number of chains is four) that each run the executable.
+For example, the first process creates the command line call

 ```
-mymodel.exe sample adapt delta=0.95 init=0
+mymodel.exe id=1 random seed=660816326 output file=<opath>.csv refresh=100 profile_file=<ppath>.csv method=sample save_warmup=0 algorithm=hmc engine=nuts adapt delta=0.95 engaged=1
 ```

+where `<opath>` and `<ppath>` are paths to some temporary CSV files on the computer.
+Arguments `delta=0.95` and `refresh=100` are things that we specified and others are defaults created by CmdStanR.
+You can find explanations for the command line arguments in the [CmdStan User's Guide](https://mc-stan.org/docs/2_28/cmdstan-guide/command-line-interface-overview.html).

-Next we wish to find the entry point in the CmdStan code that is started with this call.
+For other processes the `id` argument is 2, 3, and 4.
+From now on we study only one chain (the one with `id=1`) and next try to find the entry point in the CmdStan code that is started with the above command line instruction.

 ## CmdStan